IzzyBells/fighting-game-guide/README.md

 	- [Pad (DS4 shown as example)](https://www.youtube.com/watch?v=AeRfBEBJxRc)
 	- [Stick](https://www.youtube.com/watch?v=Qi0QMmYnaKM)

 Practice special moves on your controller of choice until you can hit 15 of each input in a row consistently.
 Try to get to a point of muscle memory where performing a special move is second nature.
 Mastering these initial techniques will open up almost the whole genre for you to essentially pick up and play.
+Learning these motions will be like learning to ride a bike, you'll never forget it, and ***it's imperative for you to be able to execute them easily.***

+It's also worth noting that fighting games can have a variety of different button schemes, so feel free to look up or experiment with different layouts for your particular controller.
+This is a bit more work for emulated games on FightCade than it is for current commercial games.

 # Some good fighting games for beginners to try: